Eragon: Inspiration and influences

 An illustration of Beowulf fighting the dragon (1908).
 Paolini received much inspiration from old epic poems.

 Paolini cites old myths, folk tales, medieval stories, the epic poem Beowulf, and authors J. R. R. Tolkien and E. R. Eddison as his biggest influences in writing.
 Other literary influences include David Eddings, Andre Norton, Brian Jacques, Anne McCaffrey, Raymond E. Feist, Mervyn Peake, Ursula K. Le Guin, Frank Herbert, Philip Pullman, and Garth Nix.

 The ancient language used by the elves in Eragon is based "almost entirely" on Old Norse, German, Anglo Saxon, and Russian myth.
 Paolini commented: "[I] did a god-awful amount of research into the subject when I was composing it.
 I found that it gave the world a much richer feel, a much older feel, using these words that had been around for centuries and centuries.
 I had a lot of fun with that."
-Picking the right names for the characters and places was a process that could take "days, weeks, or even years".
+Picking the right names for the characters and places was a process that took "days, weeks, or even years".
 Paolini said: "if I have difficulty choosing the correct moniker, I use a placeholder name until a replacement suggests itself."
 He added that he was "really lucky" with the name Eragon, "because it's just dragon with one letter changed."
 Also, Paolini commented that he thought of both parts of the name "Eragon"—"era" and "gone"—as if the name itself changes the era in which the character lives.
 He thought the name fit the book perfectly, but some of the other names caused him "real headaches".